hvalls/reqi/README.md

 # TODO

+- Support for headers
+- Support for parameters
 - Support for PUT, DELETE and PATCH methods
-- Support for parameters
-- Support for headers
-- Support for save output (-o option)